demonking-mw/ResuMix/README.md

     - n5  - 4 headings with a skill line in upper row, to the left
     - p   - ONE PARAGRAPH

+RULE:
+- usually, make means to parse the information and to get the thing ready to be built
+- build would be to build the object.

 UPDATE: